solmazsm/VectorSearch/README.md

   Intel Xeon Platinum 8272CL
   Ubuntu 22.04, Python 3.10

-All embeddings were computed using [SentenceTransformer](https://www.sbert.net/) (v2.2.2) and indexed using FAISS with support for flat, quantized, and graph-based refinement.
-A disk-based caching mechanism using ChromaDB was used to avoid redundant computation.
+All embeddings were computed using [SentenceTransformer](https://www.sbert.net/) (v2.2.2).
+VectorSearch introduces a novel hybrid indexing system that combines quantization-based candidate filtering with lightweight graph refinement, enabling scalable, memory-efficient, and dynamic multi-vector retrieval across large embedding spaces.

 Retrieval experiments were performed using 10,000 queries, and all reported metrics represent the average of five independent runs.

 Scripts for local and cloud deployment are included for reproducibility.